rbuitragoc/shrink/README.md

 `alias shrink='npm run cli'`

-By doing so, you will be able to use it as follows:
+By doing so, you will be able to use it as shown in the examples below.

+You can shrink an url by passing the command `this:`.
+NOTE: This call is idempotent, meaning that it will return on every equal request the same shrunk URL after it has been shrunk the first time.

 `shrink this: http://www.skillshare.com`

+You can also retrieve stats of the times this shrunk URL has been used by passing the `stats:` command.

 `shrink stats: http://shri.nk/emI05`

+Finally, your shrunk URL can be disabled temporarily, but passing the `toggle:` command.
+It will return 409 if the URL is used while disabled.
+This call is a switch to alternate between 'enabled' and 'disabled' status.

 `shrink toggle: http://www.bbc.co.uk`